KratosMultiphysics/Kratos/applications/NurbsBrepApplication/Readme.md

 ```
 modeler.CreateIntegrationDomain(order, model_part_integration_domain)
 ```
 It has to be passed a model part which is used as data holder for the integration points.
-Additionally the wished number of derivatives of shape functions can be given.
+Additionally, the wished number of derivatives of NURBS shape functions can be given.
 If it is chosen as -1, no shape functions are enhanced.
-With the order being 0 only the shape functions are given.
+With the order being 0 only the non-derived shape functions are given.

 ![Creation of integration domain](readme_application_description/integration_domain.png?raw=true)